Perspective | Covid has changed the way I eat. Don’t take chances with omicron.

 A month into recovery, I started noticing a rude cacophony of pungent smells that were mildly rotten, then sometimes metallic after they entered my nose.
 Desperate for answers, my investigations concluded that everything stank — but onions and garlic were the primary culprits.

 I figured the ailment would disappear, but it didn’t.
 After a month of fiddling with my food, unable to work up an appetite because of the stench, a tweet led me to discover that I was suffering from a condition that made me a “covid long-hauler.”
-I barely understood what that meant at the time, but I knew it would be a while before things were okay.
+I barely understood what that meant at the time, but I knew it would be awhile before things were okay.

 Parosmia, a condition in which normal smells register as “unpleasant or even disgusting,” is one of the more than 200 symptoms that researchers have associated with long covid.
 Long covid refers to symptoms occurring more than 30 days after a positive test, and it affects up to one-third of those infected with covid-19.
 It can affect anyone who is infected with the virus, even those who are not high-risk.

-Breakthrough infections for vaccinated people have been at unprecedented high levels with the omicron variant, which means there’s also now a looming uncertainty of how long covid will affect them.
+Breakthrough infections for vaccinated people have been at unprecedented high levels with the omicron variant, which means there’s now a looming uncertainty about how long covid will affect them.
 Anthony S. Fauci has confirmed that long covid can develop “no matter what virus variant occurs.”
 Most agree that vaccines reduce but do not eliminate the risk of long covid.
 Researchers say we’ll have to wait until May 2022 to properly assess omicron’s relationship with long covid.

 While parosmia isn’t as life-threatening as other long covid conditions that damage vital organs, that doesn’t make it easy to live with.
-As Richard Orlandi, an ear, nose and throat physician, told the University of Utah Health, “depending on the severity, this condition can range from an annoyance to a frustrating and anxiety-inducing symptom.”
+As Richard Orlandi, an ear, nose and throat physician, told University of Utah Health, “Depending on the severity, this condition can range from an annoyance to a frustrating and anxiety-inducing symptom.”

 For me and others, that frustration is compounded by the uncertainty that comes with a lack of treatment or cure.
 It’s partly what led me to seek my own answers — talking to other young women who, like me, had no idea what to make of this newfound impairment.

-When Aditi Mehta, a 24-year-old from New Delhi, got typical covid-19 symptoms in April 2021 despite being partially vaccinated, they lasted for only 24 hours, she said.
+When Aditi Mehta, a 24-year-old from New Delhi, got typical covid-19 symptoms in April 2021 despite being partially vaccinated, they lasted only 24 hours, she said.
 But a month later, her sense of smell started playing tricks on her.
 When she turned to her doctor for advice, she received no answers, she said: “They had no idea what was happening.”

 A doctor recently confirmed that physicians could not help Madison Evangelista, a 29-year-old from Washington state, with a loss of smell that has persisted for months.
 Evangelista was infected in December 2020, right before the vaccine rollout in the United States.
 Parosmia symptoms showed up months later, and she still struggles with them, she said.